intelpro/CBMNet/README.md

 ```
 - ``--dataset_dir BSERGB_DATASET_DIR``: Specifies the BSERGB dataset directory.

-With this following command, you can pre-process raw events to the event voxel grids.
+- ``--mode 1_TEST``: Select the mode to convert raw events into event voxels.
+Choose 1_TEST if you only want to perform testing.

 ### 3. Download Pretrained Weights